johnpapa/http-interceptors/README.md

 # Tour of Heroes - Http Interceptors Demo

+The Web apps in this monorepo make HTTP requests and require uniform consistency in how they are executed and handled.

-This project was created to help represent a fundamental app written with Angular and Svelte using http interceptors.
+This monorepo demonstrates the same app written with Angular and with Svelte.
+Each app uses HTTP interceptors.
+The Angular app uses HttpClient and its interceptors while the Svelte app uses Axios and its interceptors.

 by [John Papa](http://twitter.com/john_papa)